 "Do you take insurance?"

 I'm an out-of-network provider, which means I don’t accept payment from insurance companies directly.
 Your plan, however, may reimburse you a portion of your financial investment if you have out-of-network coverage.

 Here are some questions to ask your insurance provider:

 a.
-What are my mental health benefits?
+What are my routine behavioral health care benefits?

 b.
 Do I need a referral from my primary care doctor?